The change of the guard between the historic Alitalia and the newly created ITA as Italian flag carrier is less…

-The bomber who blew a whole in the side of the Daallo Airlines A321 last week was meant to be on a Turkish Airlines flight, according to airline executives from Daallo.
+The bomber who blew a hole in the side of the Daallo Airlines A321 last week was meant to be on a Turkish Airlines flight, according to airline executives from Daallo.
 The explosive device left a hole in the side of the aircraft, which was transitioning through 11,000 feet when the explosion occurred.
 The pilots were able to safely land the airplane with the only causality being the bomber who was sucked through the hole he had created.

 The events leading to the bombing started earlier in the day, on February 2nd, when Turkish Airlines cancelled its flight from Mogadishu to Djibouti, citing bad weather for the cancellation.
 Djibouti-based Daallo Airlines was then brought in to transport the 70 stranded passengers, including the bomber, to Dijbouti.
 Shortly after takeoff, as the plane was climbing through 11,000 feet and in the early stages of pressurization, the bomber detonated his device, which is believed to be carried in a portable laptop computer.
 The bomber was sucked out and killed while two other people were injured from the blast.